Ethnic minorities in Czechoslovakia: Conflicts between Czechs and Slovaks

 After World War I, the Czechs outnumbered Slovaks two to one in the new Czechoslovak state.
 The Slovaks lived in the shadow of the more internationally recognized Czech leadership and the great capital of Prague.
 The relationship between the Czechs and Slovaks was asymmetrical: Slovakia was considered an agrarian appendage to the highly industrial Czech nation, and the Czechs viewed Slovak culture as lacking in maturity and refinement.
 The languages of the two nations are closely related and mutually intelligible, and many Czechs viewed Slovak as a caricature of Czech.

 In his 1934 memoirs, the President of Czechoslovakia, Tomáš Garrigue Masaryk, writes he said in a 1924 interview to a French journalist of Le Petit Parisien: «There is no Slovak nation, it has been invented by Hungarian propaganda.
 The Czechs and Slovaks are brothers.
 They understand each other perfectly.
 All that separates them is the cultural level – the Czechs are more developed than the Slovaks, because the Magyars kept them in the dark. (...)
 In one generation there will be no difference between the two branches of our national family.» However the interview is nowhere to be found in the scanned full archives of Le Petit Parisien.

 Germans in Czechoslovakia

-There were two German minority groups in the interwar Czechoslovakian Republic, the Sudeten Germans in Bohemia and Moravia (present-day Czech Republic) and the Carpathian Germans in Slovakia and Subcarpathian Ruthenia (present-day Ukraine).
+There were two German minority groups in the interwar Czechoslovak Republic, the Sudeten Germans in Bohemia and Moravia (present-day Czech Republic) and the Carpathian Germans in Slovakia and Subcarpathian Ruthenia (present-day Ukraine).

 In addition, there was a sizeable German-speaking urban Jewish minority, and several Jewish politicians were elected as members of German minority parties like the German Social Democratic Workers Party in the Czechoslovak Republic or the German Democratic Liberal Party.